Skip to content

 5. Comfortable Clothing: Lightweight, breathable clothing in neutral colors to blend into the environment.

-6. Hiking Boots: Sturdy, comfortable footwear for walking on uneven terrain featured with the bird habitats.
+6. Hiking Boots: Sturdy, comfortable footwear for walking on uneven terrain featuring bird habitats.

-7. Rain Gear: A lightweight rain jacket or poncho for just incase weather changes.
+7. Rain Gear: A lightweight rain jacket or poncho just in case the weather changes.

 8. Hat and Sunglasses: For sun protection during daytime birding.